VimerArthur/ryansb.com/seminars/git/sources/get_started.md

 	 (use "git add" to track)
 	$ git add README

-!SLIDE bullets
+---

-# life cycle of a file #
+# life cycle of a file
 * untracked
 * tracked
 * modified